NextCenturyCorporation/MCS/DEV.md

 ### Run pre-commit

-Run pre-commit install to set up the git hooks.
+Run pre-commit install to set up the git hooks for linting and auto-documentation.

 ```
 pre-commit install